 - Reach out to your servicer if you need help with your mortgage.
-They can help determine whether you are eligible for protections that are available under SCRA or Freddie Mac's alternatives to foreclosure.
+They can help determine whether you are eligible for protections that are available under SCRA, state laws, or Freddie Mac's mortgage relief options.

-- Get informed and familiarize yourself with all of the options to help you avoid foreclosure.
+- Get informed and familiarize yourself with all of the mortgage relief options.

 - Be sure you are well organized and prepared for your conversation with your servicer.

 - Learn how to identify and report mortgage fraud.

 - USA Cares: Provides post-9/11 military families (all branches of service) with financial and advocacy support.

 - VA Mortgage Assistance: If you have a VA loan, this site provides you with a list of resources that may assist the workout process.